aver1cal/warehouse-software/README.md

 # Warehouse Backend

-This backend service manages products, components inventory, and orders for a warehouse system.
+This Spring Boot backend service manages products, articles inventory, and handles orders for a warehouse system.
 Backend uses postgreSQL db, can be run locally via docker container and deployed to kubernetes with helm.

 ## API Endpoints